kathleenrego/mlops-Final-Project/README.md

 # Instructions
-In this project we are going to bring everything together in a complete ML pipeline that produces a trained Decision KNN and Tree model about Heart Failure Prediction.
+In this project we are going to bring everything together in a complete ML pipeline that produces a trained Decision Tree model about Heart Failure Prediction.

 ## Data Informations
 * [Heart Failure Prediction - Kaggle](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data);